DETAILED ACTION

 In the response filed 3 August 2023 to the Request for Information under 37 CFR 1.105, Applicant admitted that seed of SUR67-1 was not deposited; what was deposited was a “backcross generation (to HELAB0103-2V) seeds” (response to d, on pg 4), presumably because “SUR67-1 is a vegetative sterile F1 hybrid plant” (response to d, on pg 4) that is propagated vegetatively (response to e, on pg 4).

-Thus, “representative plant tissue of hybrid Helianthus plant ‘SUR67-1’ is deposited under NCMA No. ____” is indefinite.
-It is not clear what plant tissue is being deposited.
-Is the plant tissue from a plant of a single heterozygous genotype or is it plant tissue from a mixture of plants, each with a different of heterozygous genotype?
+Thus, “representative plant tissue of hybrid Helianthus plant ‘SUR67-1’ is deposited under NCMA No. ____” is indefinite as it is not clear what plant tissue is being deposited.
+Are the cuttings from a plant of a single heterozygous genotype, are the cuttings from a mixture of plants, each with a different of heterozygous genotype, are the cuttings from a plant single heterozygous genotype grown from a seed deposited as PTA-125012, or are the cuttings from a mixture of plants grown from seeds deposited as PTA-125012?

 Response to Arguments